HarvardPL/AbcDatalog/README.md

 # Compilation

 AbcDatalog can be compiled using the included build script.

-From this directory, running `mvn package` will build the archive `target/AbcDatalog-X.Y.Z-jar-with-dependencies.jar` (where `X.Y.Z` is the version number).
-This archive is executable; running it launches the AbcDatalog graphical user interface:
+From this directory, run `mvn package` to build the archive `target/AbcDatalog-X.Y.Z-jar-with-dependencies.jar` (where `X.Y.Z` is the version number).
+This archive is executable; launch the AbcDatalog graphical user interface with the command:

 ```
 java -jar target/AbcDatalog-X.Y.Z-jar-with-dependencies.jar